NikhilOO7/finance-visualizer/README.md

 - Build an option strategy with real time stock data.
 - Visualize the option greeks.
 - Build Popular strategies such as spreads, straddles, butterflies, condors, among others.

-Made by Luis Alfonso Preciado [Get in touch!](https://www.linkedin.com/in/luis-alfonso-preciado-91256015b/)